tldr-pages/tldr/pages/common/pio-system.md

 `pio system prune --cache`

-- Show unused PlatformIO data to be removed without removing it:
+- List unused PlatformIO data that would be removed but do not actually remove it:

 `pio system prune --dry-run`